Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Introduction

 \section{Introduction}

-Satellite communication is expected to be natively supported in 6G, offering new market opportunities for the wireless industry.
-Satellite communication can provide users with wide-area coverage and ubiquitous connectivity, which may serve as a key enabler for emerging applications such as remote internet-of-things (IoT).
-Support for non-terrestrial network (NTN) connectivity has already been studied and specified in 5G.
-In Rel-15 and Rel-16, 3GPP showed~\cite{3GPP_TR_38811,3GPP_TR_38821} that commercial smartphones (so-called handheld user equipments (UEs)) could connect to both terrestrial networks (TN) and NTNs, and so opening satellite access beyond dedicated satellite UEs with higher power class and larger antenna aperture (so-called very-small-aperture terminals (VSAT)) as in traditional satellite systems~\cite{Panaitopol22}.
-Notably, 3GPP demonstrated that satellite connectivity could be achieved with the current 5G NR waveform, i.e. CP-OFDM for downlink (DL) and DFT-s-OFDM for uplink (UL), without requiring a dedicated satellite waveform, such that 5G NR standard could almost directly provide connectivity to both TN and NTN.
-Direct satellite access from commercial cell phones is primarily intended for low-data-rate services and Voice over IP (VoIP).
-Even for such services, 3GPP in Rel.
-18 needed to considered solutions for NTN coverage enhancement to support handheld UEs at satellite beam edges~\cite{RP-221819}.
+Satellite communications are expected to be natively supported in 6G, providing wide-area coverage and ubiquitous connectivity, and enabling emerging applications such as remote internet-of-things (IoT).
+Support for non-terrestrial network (NTN) connectivity has already been investigated and specified within 5G.
+In Rel.
+15 and Rel.
+16, 3GPP demonstrated~\cite{3GPP_TR_38811,3GPP_TR_38821} that handheld user equipments (UEs) (i.e. commercial smartphones) can connect to both terrestrial networks (TNs) and NTNs, thereby extending satellite access beyond dedicated satellite terminals with higher power class and larger antenna apertures, such as very-small-aperture terminals (VSATs) used in traditional satellite systems~\cite{Panaitopol22}.